radovskyb/gobeat/README.md

 ##### So far only tested on MacOS

+UPDATE: Replaced all greps and awks with pure Go.

 `gobeat` is a health check monitor, command automation tool and process restarter, for any process found by name or pid.

 #### Example usage: